-Serbia mining: US Avala Resources plans 177M USD for opening of new gold mine3.
-July 2014. / Mining
+Serbia mining: US Avala Resources plans 177M USD for opening of new gold mine, Mining

 US company Avala Resources operating in Serbia in area of gold research and exploration announced that it will need 177M USD for opening of first private managed gold mine in municipality of Zagubica.
 They plan to hire 250 workers.
 These are the results of preliminary economical evaluation analysis which is produced by independent mining expert company AMEC from Australia.